denesbeck/code-sync/README.md

 ## How It Works

-CodeSync stores version control data in a `.csync` directory at the root of your project:
+Nexio stores version control data in a `.nexio` directory at the root of your project:

 - **Staging area**: Tracks files prepared for commit
 - **Commits**: Stores snapshots of file states with metadata
 - **Branches**: Maintains separate lines of development
 - **Configuration**: Stores user settings and repository configuration

-Unlike Git, CodeSync uses a simpler file-based storage system and YAML for metadata, making the internals easier to understand and inspect.
+Unlike Git, Nexio uses a simpler file-based storage system and YAML for metadata, making the internals easier to understand and inspect.

 ## Limitations

-CodeSync is designed for educational purposes and lacks several features found in production version control systems:
+Nexio is designed for educational purposes and lacks several features found in production version control systems:

 - No remote repository support
 - No merge conflict resolution